 Metal roofs continue to grow in popularity among homeowners.
 The main reason is their longevity.
 On average, anticipate a typical metal roof to last between 30 to 100 years, depending on the metal type.

-• Metal shingles are also popular but up to 30 percent less expensive than standing seam with similar durability.
+- Metal shingles are also popular but are up to 30 percent less expensive than standing seams and have similar durability.

-• Stone-coated steel tiles are prevalent in Florida and are an alternative to traditional tiles and shingles.
-The most significant advantage is it’s not too heavy.
+- Stone-coated steel tiles are prevalent in Florida and are an alternative to traditional tiles and shingles.
+The most significant advantage is that they are not too heavy.

-• Ribbed metal panels will carry on up to 50 years with expert installation.
-However, go for Kynar 500 coated metal panels instead of acrylic to avoid discoloration and peeling paint.
+- Ribbed metal panels will last up to 50 years with expert installation.
+However, go for Kynar 500-coated metal panels instead of acrylic to avoid discoloration and peeling paint.

 The price starts at $115 per square and can go up to $900 per square.